Skip to main content

 Oxycodone dependence occurs when your body becomes reliant on the drug, typically prescribed for pain relief, to function normally, leading to cravings and symptoms of oxycodone withdrawal when you attempt to stop or reduce usage.
 Over time, you may need higher doses to achieve similar effects, increasing your risk of addiction.
 Oxycodone dependence often develops from misuse or prolonged use.

 If you’re struggling with dependence, it’s important to seek professional oxycodone dependency treatment.
 Safe oxycodone detox methods and oxycodone addiction rehab programs help you manage signs of oxycodone withdrawal and address the underlying causes of addiction.
-Freeman Drug and Alcohol Addiction Center offers comprehensive oxycodone addiction help to support you through every stage of recovery.
+Freeman Recovery Center offers comprehensive oxycodone addiction help to support you through every stage of recovery.

 Book a Free Assessment